Connor Barron

-Connor Clark Barron (born 29 August 2002) is a Scottish professional footballer who plays as a midfielder for side Rangers and the Scotland national team.
+Connor Clark Barron (born 29 August 2002) is a Scottish professional footballer who plays as a midfielder for EFL Championship side Middlesbrough, on loan from side Rangers and the Scotland national team.

 He began his career at Aberdeen, and during his time there had spells on loan with Brechin City and Kelty Hearts before joining Rangers in 2024.

 Club career

 Aberdeen

 Barron started playing football with Kintore United, before joining Aberdeen's youth academy at the age of eight; he went on to play for all of the age groups before signing his first professional contract and being promoted to the first team squad.

 On 22 January 2022, Barron made his senior debut for Aberdeen, coming on as a half-time substitute in a 3–0 Scottish Cup victory against Edinburgh City.
 Two weeks earlier, he had signed a contract committing him to the Dons until 2024.
 He was an unused substitute during Aberdeen's defeat in the 2023 Scottish League Cup final against Rangers on 17 December 2023.

 Barron left the club at the end of the 2023–24 season, upon the expiration of his contract.